MISO: Exploiting Multi-Instance GPU Capability on Multi-Tenant Systems for Machine Learning: Abstract

 \section{Abstract}

 GPU technology has been improving at an expedited pace in terms of size and performance, empowering HPC and AI/ML researchers to advance the scientific discovery process.
-However, this also leads to inefficient resource usage, as most GPU workloads, including complicated AI/ML models, are not able to utilize the GPU resources to their fullest extent.
-We propose \sol{}, a technique to exploit the Multi-Instance GPU (MIG) capability of NVIDIA A100 GPUs to dynamically partition GPU resources among co-located jobs. \sol{}'s key insight is to use the lightweight, more flexible Multi-Process Service (MPS) capability to predict the best MIG partition allocation for different jobs, without incurring the overhead of implementing them during exploration.
+However, this also leads to inefficient resource usage, as most GPU workloads, including complicated AI/ML models, are not able to utilize the GPU resources to their fullest extent -- encouraging support for GPU multi-tenancy.
+We propose \sol{}~\footnote{\sol{} has been accepted at the 2022 ACM Symposium on Cloud Computing (SoCC)}, a technique to exploit the Multi-Instance GPU (MIG) capability on the latest NVIDIA datacenter GPUs (e.g., A100, H100) to dynamically partition GPU resources among co-located jobs. \sol{}'s key insight is to use the lightweight, more flexible Multi-Process Service (MPS) capability to predict the best MIG partition allocation for different jobs, without incurring the overhead of implementing them during exploration.
 Due to its ability to utilize GPU resources more efficiently, \sol{} achieves 49\% and 16\% lower average job completion time than the unpartitioned and optimal static GPU partition schemes, respectively.

 \settopmatter{printacmref=false}